 About the Author

-My name is Jason Fletcher and I’m a Science Visualizer at the Charles Hayden Planetarium, since 2010.
+My name is Jason Fletcher and I’m an Associate Producer at the Charles Hayden Planetarium.
 I studied 3D Animation at the School of the Art Institute of Chicago.
 I’m passionate about creating astronomy visualizations that allow people to experience our majestic cosmos and feel a deep sense of awe.
 I’ve always believed in the importance of sharing techniques back with the community and empowering those who are curious.
 In my opinion, hoarding secrets doesn’t allow you to innovate and grow.